 Macroalgal removal on the reefs of Magnetic Island

-The team led by Honours’ student Elissa Mastroianni cleared macroalgae from six quadrats between Arthur and Florence Bay prior to coral spawning last November.
-Results from this study will help determine the viability of macroalgal removal as an intervention strategy to promote coral recovery on the reefs of Magnetic island.
-Other intervention measures such as coral transplantation or larval enhancement may be considered to complement the algae removal efforts in the future.
+This work is based on a pilot study led by Honours’ student Elissa Mastroianni.
+In this project, we cleared macroalgae from six quadrats between Arthur and Florence Bay prior to coral spawning in November 2018.
+Results from this study helped determine the viability of macroalgal removal as an intervention strategy to promote coral recovery on the reefs of Magnetic island.